BizShuk/bizshuk.github.io/resume/interview_question.md

+### General
+- Ask name ,title and introduce

+### For Team Leader
-- [HR] What is the company industry?
+- What is the release process or workflow?
+How long and how many people were it take?
-- [TL] What is product?
+- What is the company benifits?
-- [TL] Waht is the team responsibility?
+- Where location is the most engineers of the company in the world?
-- [TL] What is my job reposibility?
+- What goals are the office worked for?
-- [TL] What is workflow or software development method(way)?
+- What is the job's responsibility, product? difference between offered jobs.
-- [TL] Do we use state of the art techs?
-- [TL] Do you have a open-sourced project? or What is your github?
-- [TL+HR] How about work atmosphere?
+- How about the work atmosphere?

+### For Human Resource

+- What is the company industry?
-- [HR] please brief company hierarchy
+- Please brief company hierarchy
-- [HR] Could you brief about benefits and bonuses?
+- Could you brief about benefits and bonuses?
     + equipment
     + Transit discounts
     + Relocation assistance for internationals
     + Mentoring program
     + Help with visa & residency
     + Gym
-- [TL+HR] What is the salary range , how do i get the highest one?
-- [HR] Surrounding , including life around location , company ,
+- Surrounding , including life around location , company ,

 ### 反問: